 After a series of false-start second careers in Austin, Texas, as a flight instructor, landscaper, and financial planner, he flew airliners for ten years before monumental boredom finally drove him away and he began flying corporate jets.
 His professional flying landed for the last time in 2007.

 Tosh is also a writer.
-He’s not yet an author, a term he reserves for the moment he reaches his goal of publishing a novel.
 Although he’s been putting pen to paper for much less time than he’s been a flyer, these two dominating interests in his life dovetail seamlessly into a synergistic union.
 His goal is to share with readers his deeply ingrained love of aviation.
 In non-fiction, the logbook titled “Words on My Wing,” includes stories from the cockpit and the real world of aviators.
 In fiction, the logbook titled “Wings on My Words,” presents an entertaining blend of imagination and in-depth personal experience.

 Many of his writer friends can point to the precise moment when the writing bug bit them.
 For Tosh, it might have been far less noticeable.
 Growing up in Dallas, Texas, he would occasionally remove one or the other of two loose-leaf binders from a bookcase in the living room and open it to read carbon copies of his father’s latest short-story submissions to magazines.
 A seed planted, perhaps?